ghc/ghc/docs/users_guide/exts/intro.rst

 Introduction
 ============

-As with all known Haskell systems, GHC implements some extensions to the standard Haskell language.
-They can all be enabled or disabled by command line flags or language pragmas.
-By default GHC understands the most recent Haskell version it supports, plus a handful of extensions.
+GHC implements several variants of the Haskell language, along with many extensions.
+They can all be enabled or disabled by command line flags or :pragma:`LANGUAGE` pragmas.

 Some of the extensions serve to give you access to the underlying facilities with which we implement Haskell.
 Thus, you can get